wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ![(blinking) horizontal cursor after wxMaxima start](./horizontal-cursor-only.png){ id=img_horizontal_cursor_only }

-You might want to create another cell type (using the "Cell" menu), maybe a title cell or text cell, which describes, what will be done, when you start creating your worksheet.
+You might want to create a different cell type (using the "Cell" menu), maybe a title cell or text cell, which describes, what will be done, when you start creating your worksheet.

-If you navigate between the different cells, you will also see the (blinking) horizontal cursor, where you can insert a cell into your worksheet (either a math cell, by just start typing your formula - or another cell type using the menu).
+If you navigate between the different cells, you will also see the (blinking) horizontal cursor, where you can insert a cell into your worksheet (either a math cell, by just start typing your formula - or a different cell type using the menu).

 ![(blinking) horizontal cursor between cells](./horizontal-cursor-between-cells.png){ id=img_horizontal_cursor_between_cells }